Written By Jason Voorhees

 WORLD ON FIRE (2014)

 Slash w/ Myles Kennedy

 This was the second studio album by Slash with Myles Kennedy on vocals.
-Myles is an amazing performer in his own right and pairing him with one of the greatest guitarists is perfection at its peak.
+Myles is a fantastic performer in his own right, and pairing him with one of the greatest guitarists is perfection at its peak.
 This album has a GNR feel to it but also stands alone.
-The record has a ton of star power producing hits galore.
-My favorite personal track is "30 Years to Life" which features another signature epic solo by Slash.
-I used to say that everything Slash touches turns to gold and this album is no stranger to that.
+The record has a ton of star power-producing hits.
+My favorite personal track is "30 Years to Life," which features another signature epic solo by Slash.
+I used to say that everything Slash touches turns to gold, and this album is no stranger to that.
 World on Fire reached #10 on the Billboard Top 200 during the first week and was one of 2014's best.

 SOL INVICTUS (2015)

 Sol Invictus marked Faith No More's first studio album since 1997.
 This was one of the most highly anticipated albums of the decade, and it did not disappoint.
 Musically the band continued to dabble in all metal genres on the album as it maintained most of the band's traditional sound.
 The album sold over 200,000 copies during its first two months of release and ranked in the top 5 on most metal media's top album lists for 2015.
 The album also won a Metal Hammer Golden God Award for best metal release that same year.
 Most fans said it was well worth the wait.

 KING ANIMAL (2012)